-- Figure 16-4 indicates that openings with a hydraulic radius of up to 13 m present expected stability conditions very satisfactory, without the need for systematic support systems.
-There is a transitional zone between 13 m and 23 m, where stability conditions will depend on support systems to be implemented, with these becoming more stringent as openings approach the hydraulic radius limit of 23 m. - Based on the chart results, it is verified that for the stope roof, assuming a pegmatite body with 25 m thickness and a clear span along the strike of 75 m, the hydraulic radius value is 9.35 m, significantly below the upper limit.
+- Figure 16-4 indicates that openings with a hydraulic radius of up to 13 m present very satisfactory stability conditions, without the need for systematic support systems.
+There is a transitional zone between 13 m and 23 m, where stability conditions will depend on support systems to be implemented, with these becoming more stringent as openings approach the hydraulic radius limit of 23 m. - Based on Figure 16-4, it is verified that for the stope roof, assuming a pegmatite body with 25 m thickness and a clear span along the strike of 75 m, the hydraulic radius value is 9.35 m, significantly below the upper limit.
 This indicates a very comfortable condition for the stability of the stope roofs, with the support systems to be used aiming to maximize local safety conditions.